 Many drone pilots think that the automatic systems inside their drones will prevent them from flying too close to airports.
 This is not correct as the systems do not match national regulations and in some cases the limitations have been placed in wrong areas.

-In Finland flying closer than 5km from an airport always requires a permission from the air traffic control tower.
+In Finland flying closer than 1 km from an airport always requires a permission from the air traffic control tower.
 Instructions for asking a permission from ATC tower.
+Flying at distance from 1 km to 3 km you can fly at height of obstacles.
+In close vicinity of an obstacle, you can fly 15 m above obstacel with permission of owner of the obstacle.

 Airports have specifically defined control zones that are visible in aviation maps.
-Flying inside airports control zone while still more than 5km away from an airport is allowed at altitudes less than 50m.
+Flying inside airports control zone while still more than 3 km away from an airport is allowed at altitudes less than 50m.

 Flying inside the ADIZ border zone that can be seen in aviation maps requires a flight plan before flying into the area.
 The aviation maps are in the sidebar of this page.
 In addition the contact information to air traffic control towers can be found from the Aeronautical Information Publication (AIP) section AD2.